Rules & Strategies

 NOTE: The following is based on my particular game with all adjustments set to factory defaults.
 Results may vary.

 Ball Launch: The shooter lane comprises a habitrail ramp that delivers the ball to the upper right flipper.
-There is no skill shot, but it's best to launch the ball as gently as possible so as to setup a good first shot from the upper right flipper.
+It's best to launch the ball gently so as to set up a good first shot from the upper right flipper.
+I don't know if you'd call this an official skill shot, but I keep an eye on the Flash Targets and try to time my plunge such that my first flip to the Flash Targets coincides with the lit 80,000 or 100,000 point value.

-Launched balls travel up the habitrail then drop to the playfield and roll under the B ramp to the upper right flipper.
-Click for a larger image.
+Launched balls travel up the habitrail then drop to the playfield and roll under the B ramp toward the upper right flipper.
+Here's a look at the upper shooter lane area with the B ramp removed.

 Flash Targets: The Flash Targets are a bank of four drop targets located at the top of the upper playfield beneath the lizard head.
 There's a line of five inserts in front of the target bank that indicate scores of 20,000 40,000 60,000 80,000 and 100,000 points.
 The inserts sequentially flash from left to right.
 Hitting any of the four targets freezes the sequence.
 The lit value may then be collected by completing the target bank within a preset time frame (just a few seconds).
 If the target bank is not completed within the preset time, all four targets reset and the inserts continue flashing in sequence.
 During the preset time limit, the lit value may be advanced by looping though the cave (behind the 3-Bank Drop Targets).
 But cave shots consume precious time.
 Each target scores 1,000 points.
 Completing the bank also scores two bonus advances.
 Sweeping the targets doubles the completion score and scores four bonus advances.
 That would be 200,000 points if the 100,000 point flash insert is lit or 600,000 points if the feat is accomplished during 3-ball multiball.
 But given the angle of the target bank and flippers, I don't see how a sweep is even possible.
 I suppose it's possible to make four quick shots taking each target in turn, but that would require an enormous amount of skill (or luck).

 3-Bank Drop Targets and Cave: The 3-Bank Drop Targets are located in the top left corner of the upper playfield.
 The Cave is a short loop around the back of the targets.
 Shooting the cave scores 3,000 points.
 However, successive completions of the drop target bank advance the cave value from 3,000 to 10,000, 20,000 and 40,000 points.
 A fourth completion lites extra ball.
 A timed fifth completion collects the extra ball and lites the special.
 If the extra ball is not collected within the allotted time, the targets reset, but the extra ball remains lit for another try.
+If not collected, the extra ball remains lit from ball to ball.
 A timed sixth completion awards the special.
 If the special is not collected within the allotted time, the targets reset, but the special remains lit for another try.
+If not collected, the special does not remain lit from ball to ball.
 After the special is awarded, the whole cave sequence resets back to its initial value of 3,000 points, so multiple consecutive specials are not possible.
 At the beginning of each ball, the cave feature also resets back to its initial value of 3,000 points.
 Each of the first two targets hit scores 1,000 points.
 Dropping the final target scores 25,000 points.
 Each bank completion scores two bonus advances.
 A pass through the cave also briefly lites the upper right standup target for 50,000 points (Speed50).

 Top Right Stationary Target and Speed50: There's a stationary target located in the top right corner of the upper playfield next to the shooter lane exit.
 Shooting the cave briefly lites the target for 50,000 points (Speed50).
 The target always scores 5,000 points and two bonus advances and releases any balls accumulated for multiball.